pierreolivierbonin/Canada-Labour-Research-Assistant/README.md

 - **Local PDFs**: Absolute file paths to local PDFs anywhere on your computer (supports folder paths to include all PDFs in a directory).
 Use OS-appropriate path formats (e.g., `C:/Documents/file.pdf` on Windows, `/home/user/Documents/file.pdf` on Linux/Mac)
 - **Web pages**: URLs to web content (supports blacklisting specific pages)

-> **Important**: You don't need to manually copy pdf files into the application folder.
-Simply specify the paths to files/folders that already exist on your computer.
-The database creation script will automatically import and process these files for you.
+> **Important**: PDF files can be located anywhere on your computer (including the application folder, but avoid the `static/` folder as it's managed automatically).
+Just specify the paths, the database script will automatically import and process them.

 ### Building Your Database